fabiohsv-cit/ciandt-components-utilities/README.md

 ### How To Use

 1. **Functions**
-   - first step: inject ciandt.components.utilities.Utilities in your component to can use functions below.
+   - first step: inject ciandt.components.utilities.Utilities in your component so you can use functions below.

 * wrapElement(element, content, prepend): element content
-   - this function wrap element into content.
-The param "prepend" indicate if element will be inserted in top or bottom content children.
+   - this function wraps "element" inside "content".
+The parameter "prepend" indicate if the element will be placed above or below content's children.

    ```javascript
    app.directive("yourDirective", ['ciandt.components.utilities.Utilities', function (Utilities) {